 2. Participation and Eligibility.
 All contestants must complete an official entry form and send along with the proper entry fee before the tournament deadline.
 Participants under the age of 18 must have signed parental permission.

-4. Headquarters and Weigh-in Area.
+4. Headquarters.
 This area will be located at Sawyer Park Launch Site located on Neenah Ave. in Sturgeon Bay, WI.

 5. Boats.
 Boats must be a minimum of 16 feet in length, comply with all WDNR and Coast Guard regulations.
 All boats shall have an operating aerated live well capable of adequately maintaining a live catch of bass.

 7. Boat Position.
-The position will be determined by entry date in which they were received.
+Position will be determined by entry date in which they were received.

 8. Boat Inspection.
 All boats will be made available before the start of each day for an inspection.
 At this time all live wells, compartments and storage areas will be made accessible for inspection personnel.
 No boats shall be allowed to compete that have not been inspected.

 14. Safety.
 Safe boating will be observed at all times.
-During the competition, each contestant shall wear a U.S.C.G approved chest-type life preserver any time the main engine is running.
+During competition, each contestant shall wear a U.S.C.G approved chest type life preserver any time the main engine is running.
 All boats will be equipped with an emergency ignition shut off which must be attached to the driver whenever the main engine is running.

 15. Sportsmanship.
 All contestants are required to follow a high standard of sportsmanship, courtesy, and conservation at all times.
 Drunkenness will be a cause for immediate disqualification at any time during the contest.
 The use of illegal drugs will also mean disqualification from all and any part of this sporting event.